Skip to Main Content

 Jesse AusubelMande Holford

-Jesse Ausubel, Director of Program for the Human Environment, and Mandë Holford, Professor of Chemistry, Hunter College, and American Museum of Natural History
+Jesse Ausubel, Director of Program for the Human Environment, The Rockefeller University, and Mandë Holford, Professor of Organismic and Evolutionary Biology, Harvard University

 Introduction and Synopsis